You are here

 The HF-PAC program, renowned for its holistic and patient-centric approach, extends specialized care to individuals aged 18 and above, specifically those hospitalized due to acute decompensated HFrEF (Heart Failure with Reduced Ejection Fraction).
 Notably, patients exhibiting functional or cognitive impairments, dependence on mechanical respiratory support, or those in the advanced stages of renal disease were thoughtfully excluded from the program to ensure the homogeneity and integrity of the study cohort.

 Data procurement involved a meticulous process, amalgamating information from electronic health records and conducting face-to-face interviews with skilled case managers.
-The comprehensive dataset encompassed a spectrum of parameters, including baseline demographics, cardiovascular medication profiles, HF staging, and detailed imaging reports.
+The comprehensive dataset encompassed a spectrum of parameters, including baseline demographics, cardiovascular medication profiles, heart failure staging, and detailed imaging reports.
 Additionally, the assessment of physical activity was conducted through the widely acknowledged 6-minute walk test (6MWT), categorized into distinct grades for comprehensive evaluation.

 Of paramount importance was the consideration of various factors influencing quality of life (QoL) among HFrEF patients.
 This encompassed demographic variables, HF-associated comorbidities such as hypertension, coronary artery disease (CAD), diabetes, and chronic kidney disease (CKD), as well as the utilization of guideline-directed medical therapies.
 Functional capacity indicators, including New York Heart Association functional class (NYHA Fc), left ventricular ejection fraction (LVEF), and 6MWT results, were meticulously analyzed to gain insights into the patients’ clinical status and QoL determinants.